Tired of Reading? Please listen to the blog |

 Internal Medicine physicians are responsible for the overall care, diagnostics, and treatment of all medical conditions.
 They work with patients in the office, hospital, and community, treating various medical issues and illnesses.

 The scope of Internal Medicine practice is quite broad.
 Internal Medicine physicians frequently act as the primary point of care for most patients and often refer them to specialists when needed.
-Internal Medicine physicians are also responsible for conducting medical research studies to advance their understanding of medical issues.
+They are also responsible for conducting medical research studies to advance their understanding of medical issues.
 In short, Internal Medicine physicians provide comprehensive medical care and work to promote long-term health and wellness.

 Common Conditions Treated by Internal Medicine Physicians